Constructed in 1848, the Baptist Building is one of Fairfax’s most prominent historical structures.

 Of the many upgrades included in this rehabilitation project, the priority is to focus on what will allow for earlier increased utilization of the building.
 Some of the projects identified in the earlier stages include:

-• Begin stained glass window preservation work
+- Begin stained glass window preservation work

-• Finalize Floor Plan and Site Plan
+- Finalize Floor Plan and Site Plan

-• Renovate Bathrooms
+- Renovate Bathrooms

-• Continue weatherization work
+- Continue Weatherization work

-The Parks & Recreation Dept. has been working closely with the FFCC for just under a decade.
+The Parks & Recreation Department has been working closely with the Friends of the Fairfax Community Center for just under a decade.
 The two organizations have a mutually beneficial relationship; the FFCC brings the fundraising advantages that come with a registered 501(c)(3) non-profit, and the Parks & Rec.
 Dept. provides the established infrastructure and resources of a municipality.

 Want to get involved?

 We have the will, we have the building, and we have the plan.
 All we need is you!
 There are countless ways to contribute, whether it’s talent, time, or money; if you’re interested there’s a place for you!
+Please reach out.

 Director, Parks & Rec.
 Dept.